fserranox9f/CSC_258_Project/README.md

 The dashboard service is a local web dashboard.
 It fetches the latest trend data from the storage API and displays it to the user.

-## Deployment Options

-This project now supports two deployment paths:

-- Local Docker Compose deployment for running everything on your machine.
-- Google Cloud deployment with Cloud Build, Artifact Registry, and Google Kubernetes Engine.

-For local Docker, see `How to Run`.

-For Google Cloud through the browser UI and Cloud Shell, see `Google Cloud and GKE Deployment`.

 ```text
 services